jasonwhite/button/README.md

 Note that build descriptions are not intended to be written by hand.
 For projects more complicated than this, one should generate the build description.
-Note that Brilliant Build can be used as a task in a "root" build description to help achieve this.
+Note that Brilliant Build can be ran recursively such that it can generate its own build description.

 ### Visualizing the Build